-- 61. Non-governmental organizations and private sector actors (hereafter "organization") may be granted membership in the Teacher Task Force if they meet the following criteria: - a.
-The organization shall be concerned with matters falling within the competence of the Teacher Task Force, particularly teachers and teaching. - b.
-The aims and purposes of the organization shall be in conformity with the spirit, purposes and principles of the United Nations, Sustainable Development Goal 4 and Education 2030. - c.
-The organization shall be global or regional in nature and have worked on teacher and teaching issues for at least three years.
+- 70. Non-governmental organizations (hereafter "organization") may be granted membership or associate membership in the Teacher Task Force if they meet the following criteria: - a.
+The organization shall be concerned with matters falling within the competence of the Teacher Task Force, particularly in supporting the development of policies, strategies and resourcing for teacher development. - b.
+The aims and purposes of the organization shall be in conformity with the spirit, purposes and principles of the United Nations, Sustainable Development Goal 4 and Education 2030 agenda. - c.
+The organization shall be global or regional in nature and have worked on teacher and teaching issues for at least three years and in a minimum of three countries.
 It shall have an established headquarters and an executive officer.
-In the case of an NGO, it shall have a democratically adopted constitution or by-laws, which shall be provided to the Secretariat.
+It shall have a democratically adopted constitution or by-laws, which shall be provided to the Secretariat. - d.
+Membership is granted to organizations working for the common good of teachers and that support policies, strategies and resourcing with regard to teachers and teaching.
+Associate membership can be granted to organizations that further the aims of the TTF through the development of proprietary products and services. - 71.
+Private sector actors (hereafter "company") may be granted associate membership in the Teacher Task Force if they meet the following criteria below: - a.
+The company shall be concerned with matters falling within the competence of the Teacher Task Force, particularly in supporting the development of policies, strategies and resourcing for teacher development.